- Can I visit the College at any time?

 There are additional application forms for certain categories of applicant:

-- Applicants whose education has been significantly disrupted or disadvantaged need to have an Extenuating Cirumstances Form submitted by 15 October.
+- Applicants whose education has been significantly disrupted or disadvantaged need to have an Extenuating Circumstances Form submitted by 15 October.

-- Applicants who attend school outside the EU are required to submit a Cambridge Online Preliminary Application (COPA) by 15 October.
-Applicants from outside the EU wishing to be interviewed overseas must submit applications by an earlier date depending on the country.
+- Applicants who attend school outside the EU are required to submit a Cambridge Online Preliminary Application (COPA) by 19 October.
+Applicants from outside the EU wishing to be interviewed in China, Malaysia or Singapore must submit applications by an earlier date (20 September).
 More information is available on the international students page.